 • Have any other criminal convictions including drug-related criminal convictions that would adversely affect the health, safety, or well-being of other tenants or staff, or cause damage to the property

 Services for Residents

 Case managers will be available for each resident.
-The goal is to provide residents with the skills and strategies necessary to achieve long-term stability and self-reliance.
-Case management services range from the simple (using the bus system, proper personal hygiene, or cooking) to the complex (accessing treatment for mental health issues, applying for a job, or obtaining healthcare benefits).
-We are in the process of selecting service providers for Mason Place.
-At Redtail Ponds, SummitStone Health Partners and the Veterans Administration work closely on-site with residents to coordinate services for them.
-In addition to case management, these services include mental health services, substance abuse treatment, employment services and coordination of healthcare and other needed care.
+The goal is to provide residents with the skills and strategies necessary to achieve long-term stability.
+Case management services range from basic (using the bus system, proper personal hygiene, or cooking) to complex (accessing treatment for mental health issues, applying for a job, or obtaining healthcare benefits).
+Homeward Alliance provides two case managers onsite at Mason Place.
+In addition to case management, support services include mental health services, substance abuse treatment, employment services and coordination of healthcare and other needed care.